One dimensional sharp discrete Hardy-Rellich inequalities: Further remarks

 \section{Further remarks}

-\reset Using the equality \eqref{equa1} or more generally \eqref{FH}, in Theorems \ref{thm1.1} to \ref{prop1.2'} we establish some Hardy-Rellich inequalities with optimal constants.
+\reset Using the weighted equality \eqref{equa1} or more generally \eqref{FH}, we establish some Hardy-Rellich inequalities with optimal constants in Theorems \ref{thm1.1} to \ref{prop1.2'}.
 Our approach can be adapted to the $\ell^p$ setting.
 There exist however many rooms for improvement for higher order Rellich inequalities over $\N$, and more mysteries exist for the lattice situation $\Z^d$ with $d\geq 2$, even for the first order Hardy inequality.

 Firstly, we want to point out that the idea leading to the Hardy inequality \eqref{FHdiv} on graphs works also for general $\ell^p$ setting.
 Let $(X, b)$ be a locally finite graph.
-For $u \in C(X)$, we denote
+For $u \in C(X)$, denote

 The above definition can be motivated as follows.
 Let $b(x,y)^{-1}$ mean the direct distance between vertices $x, y$, then the unitary gradient of $u$ is given by $b(x,y)\nabla u(x, y)$, therefore the accumulated pointwise $\ell^p$ norm at $x$ is given by $|\nabla u|^p_p(x)$.